 A very notable artistic accomplishment by both Todd Phillips and Joaquin Phoenix

 Phoenix’s work is easier to tackle but I still feel like you could easily write 2000 words on it alone.
-The physical transformation (he shed 50+ lbs and shapes his body to accent his disorientation- he’s like a one man canted-angle), the manic laugh, the sympathy he earns, the timing (he is off a beat in every interaction)—it’s a very special performance.
+The physical transformation (he shed 50+ lbs and shapes his body to accent his disorientation- he’s like a one man canted-angle), the manic laugh (when others don’t, and when they do, he doesn’t), the sympathy he earns, the timing (he is off a beat in every interaction)—it’s a very special performance.
 It matches Phillips vision- it’s big, bold, unsubtle and quite brilliant.
 His face is a canvas- large, long features– Edvard Munch’s “The Scream” painting in real life.
-De Niro is past his prime (I hope I’m eating these words in month when watching The Irishman) and Joaquin in the middle of his—but in their scenes together I found that it almost hurt the film how much Phoenix blows De Niro off the screen (and for the record I think De Niro is cinema’s greatest single actor of all-time).
+De Niro is past his prime and Joaquin in the middle of his—but in their scenes together I found that it almost hurt the film how much Phoenix blows De Niro off the screen (and for the record I think De Niro is cinema’s greatest single actor of all-time).
 They are in two different films.
 I’m not ready to compare Phoenix’s work with Ledger’s but it’s a major achievement for Phoenix

 Phillips’ achievement is tougher to reckon with.
 First off, the film is absolutely beautiful in a shadowy, dystopian nightmare sort of way.
 It is an inarguable achievement in mise-en-scene and production design from Phillips and Mark Friedberg—Friedberg worked on Todd Haynes’ Far From Heaven (2002), Barry Jenkins’ If Beale Street Could Talk (2018), Wes Anderson’s Life Aquatic (2004), Darjeeling Limited (2007) and Charlie Kaufman’s Synecdoche, New York (2008)— really marvelous films in terms of production design and this film is on that level with its detail (the shot of Phoenix laying in the alley) with the graffiti garbage art visual motif.
 It’s designed.

 Again – Phillips isn’t subtle—but art doesn’t have to be subtle and I’d love to ask any critic with that as a criteria (and uses that against this film) what they think of Kubrick or Scorsese- the two greatest American auteurs of all-time— and two big, bold, and definitely unsubtle filmmakers.
+Bong Joon Ho’s Parasite (there’s a fair amount in common here with Joker) isn’t subtle.
+Subtlety is a choice, often a description- not a critique.
 Phillips is not on this level- don’t mistake my point- but art does not have to be understated- this is intentionally expressionistic (matching the larger than life Phoenix performance and achievement in production design).

 We get a lot of late 1970’s early 1980’s colors—Arkham asylum’s yellow interior may be the most easy example to isolate and praise (that yellow also the preferred color of Scorsese’s Taxi Driver– clearing a driving influence on the film)